hdevalence/danake/docs/src/state.md

 issuance request for a new wallet or token with an updated balance and a new nullifier.

-While the simplest mechanism would be for the user to spend credits from the wallet credential directly, using intermediate tokens has a number of advantages:
+While the simplest mechanism would be for the client to spend credits from the wallet credential directly, using intermediate tokens has a number of advantages:

-1. Because presentation is sequential (each presentation reveals a nullifier and requests issuance of a new credential for future use), using intermediate tokens allows a user to make multiple presentations in parallel, rather than waiting for a complete server round-trip before spending more credits.
+1. Because presentation is sequential (each presentation reveals a nullifier and requests issuance of a new credential for future use), using intermediate tokens allows a client to make multiple presentations in parallel, rather than waiting for a complete server round-trip before spending more credits.